Acrecio/angular-symfony/README.md

 -------

 Servers are configured for developments purposes.
 Do not deploy this project on production as is.
 You should have a look to [Symfony deployment documentation](https://symfony.com/doc/4.4/deployment.html) for the Back-end and the [Angular deployment documentation](https://angular.io/guide/deployment) for the Front-End part.

+You should also change the preconfigured keys for signatures by generating your own keys using :

+  openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096
+  openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout

+And copy the passphrase into the field `JWT_PASSPHRASE` in `.env` file.

+You should also update the `APP_SECRET` in `.env` file.

 Conclusion
 ----------